anateodoru/factorial-qa-testing/README.md

   Due to the fact that there was no documentation provided for this application, the test planning was not based on any therefore I have decided to do exploratory testing instead.

+  All of the test cases were performed on the three most commonly used browsers: Microsoft Edge, Chrome and Firefox.

   ## Summary

   The test plan performed on this application is composed of the following suits of test cases :